My father was a sometimes charming monster

 “Mom, what?!
 Was dad really married to her?”

-My sister assured her that dad had never been married to her.
+My sister assured her that dad had never been married to anyone but her.
 I stood in the street, at a loss for words.
 I should have not been at a loss for words, and I rarely am, I must not have been ready for nuclear war with my sister at that moment.
 She’d already nuked one of my major cities, true, by insisting that Uncle Elie was either crazy or a liar, or both, but I stood in the street, not ready to launch my counterattack.
 I don’t operate that way, blasting first and cleaning up afterwards, for all of my skill at disemboweling desperate enemies with my sharp tongue.

 As soon as I was alone with my sister I told her she had to straighten things out with my niece.
 She had hammered an intolerable wedge between me and the niece I loved.
 My niece now had to consider if her uncle was insane or just a compulsive liar who couldn’t help himself from spewing whatever gibberish came into his head.
 My sister told me she understood, and she’d talk to her daughter, explain everything.